LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 Matrix Multiplication (Nested Loops)
 ------------------------------------

-Key RAJA features shown in this example:
+Key RAJA features shown in the following examples:

   * ``RAJA::forall`` loop traversal template
   * RAJA execution policies
   * ``RAJA::View`` multi-dimensional data access
   * ``RAJA::kernel`` template for nested-loop execution
-  * RAJA nested-loop interchange
+  * Basic RAJA nested-loop interchange

-In this example, we multiply two square matrices 'A' and 'B' of dimension N x N and store the result in matrix 'C'.
+In this section, we present examples showing multiplication of two square matrices 'A' and 'B' of dimension N x N where we store the result in matrix 'C'.
 To motivate the use of the ``RAJA::View`` abstraction that we introduce here, we define the following macros to access the matrix entries in the C-version:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 56-58